joeraven0/DLA_Product-communication/README.md

 ## #4_PY38_S85_RS232.py
 > **Python 3.8**
 > **Sensor - S85**
 > Read binary byte data from S85 RS232 (External converter from RS485 to RS232) and convert to decimal.
-Does same as #1 but bugfixed
+Does same as #1 but bugfixed (and Python instead of Javascript)
 >
 > Script steps
 > 1. Read byte package (3 bytes)